 speaker

 Jeff Hammond

 Hey, good morning, guys.
-Good morning, Florida.
 Hey, great execution on the decrementals.
-It seems like a lot of the restructuring savings come in 25, 26.
-Maybe just talk about what you're doing in the near term to kind of mitigate the decremental headwind here in the short-term soft period.
+It seems like a lot of the You know, the restructuring savings come in 25, 26.
+Maybe just talk about what you're doing in the near term to kind of mitigate, you know, the decremental headwind here in this short-term soft period.

 speaker

 Yeah, thank you, Jeff.
-Look, I mean, we have a ton on our plate associated with our enterprise initiatives.
-So obviously front to back 80-20 execution is what we are focused on.
-And I think we have fast spoken on last couple of calls about focused on material cost reductions, optimized pricing through 80-20 and factory productivity.
+Look, I mean, we have a ton on our plates associated with our enterprise initiatives.
+So, obviously, front-to-back 80-20 execution is what we are focused on, and I think we have far-spoken success our last couple of calls focused on material cost reductions, optimized pricing through 80-20, and factory productivity.
 And I think that's what's a bit unique about this cycle than maybe in a previous cycle.
-We feel pretty good where we sit and we continue to execute our teams, execute well.
-And we are managing to expand our gross margins in a somewhat negative demand backdrop.
+We feel pretty good where we sit, and we continue to execute.
+Our teams execute well, and we are managing to expand our gross margins in a way you know, somewhat negative demand backdrop.

+speaker